Henry IV, Part 1: Synopsis

 All the parties meet at the Battle of Shrewsbury, a crucial moment for all involved: if the rebels are not defeated outright, they will gain a considerable advantage; other forces (under Northumberland, Glendower, Mortimer, and the Archbishop of York) can be called upon in the event of a stalemate or a victory for the rebels.
-Though Henry outnumbers the rebels, Hotspur, wild and skilled in battle, will lead the opposing army personally.
+Though Henry outnumbers the rebels, Hotspur, wild and skilled in battle, leads the opposing army personally.
 As the battle drags on, the king is hunted by Douglas.
 Prince Hal and Hotspur duel, and, in an important moment of noble virtue for the young prince, Hal prevails, killing Hotspur in single combat.

 Left on his own during Hal's battle with Hotspur, Falstaff dishonourably feigns death to avoid an attack by Douglas.
 After Hal leaves Hotspur's body on the field, Falstaff revives in a mock miracle.
 Seeing he is alone, he stabs Hotspur's corpse in the thigh and claims credit for the kill.
-Hal allows Falstaff to claim the honor of the kill.
+Hal allows Falstaff to claim the honour of the kill.
 Soon after Hal's generous gesture, Falstaff states that he wants to amend his life and begin "to live cleanly as a nobleman should do".

 The play ends at Shrewsbury, after the battle.
 The loss of Hotspur and the fight has dealt a serious blow to the rebel cause.
 King Henry is pleased with the outcome, not least because it gives him a chance to execute Thomas Percy, the Earl of Worcester, one of his chief enemies (though previously one of his greatest friends).
-Meanwhile, Hal demonstrates his mercy by ordering Douglas--now a prisoner of war--to be released without ransom.
+Meanwhile, Hal demonstrates his mercy by ordering Douglas—now a prisoner of war—to be released without ransom.
 However, the rebellion continues, now led by the Archbishop of York and the Earl of Northumberland.
 This inconclusive ending sets the stage for Henry IV, Part 2.